pslucas0212/RHEL-EUS/README.md

 **Extended Update Support**
 Extended Update Support (EUS) is included with a RHEL Premium support subscription or can be purchased as an add-on subscription to a RHEL Standard support subscription.

-During the full support lifecycle a new minor release of RHEL occurs aproximately every six months.
-If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive support from Red Hat.

-EUS allows you to stay on a minor release for and additonal 18 months beyond the end of support for the point release.
-Typically you would have 24 months of support for a minor release of RHEL.

 Starting with RHEL 8, even numbered minor releases are eligible for EUS.